February 14, 2023

 To maintain HIPAA compliance, make sure that you’re not directly texting patients' protected health information (PHI).
 However you use texting in your clinic’s patient engagement strategy, this channel should be a jumping-off point.
 Use SMS to drive patients to your portal and access HEP, activity logs, and other resources you’ve prepared for them.

-2. Implement a patient-feedback loop
+2. Implement a Patient-Feedback Loop

 Patients may not be 100% satisfied with their visits, whether it’s due to timing, expectation setting, or anything in between.
+One of the cornerstones of successful patient engagement strategies is making sure to follow up.

 Post-appointment, regularly scheduled sentiment and satisfaction check-ins are SO important for both your clinic and patients because it makes your patients feel heard, provide a less direct way to offer feedback, and give PT clinic owners and practitioners insight into where you can be better.